haberdashPI/german_track/_research/plans.md

 1. merve's individual data for build-up angles
-2. see if new cross-validation approach helps with fig 4/5 2.5. fix lambda selection for salience (does doing it the normal way with new per time classifier work?)
+2. see if new cross-validation approach helps with fig 4/5
-3. determining if decoding can be improved through some of the obvious steps I'm working on
+3. (mostly done) determining if decoding can be improved through some of the obvious steps I'm working on
   a. using the flux model seems to work quite well: now see if we can get anymore
-    - frequency bin channels: delta and theta alone did not help (do more?)
+    - frequency bin channels: delta and theta alone did not help (do more?), all of them did not work
-    - trying out lags up to 3 seconds
+    - trying out lags up to 3 seconds: helped (marginally)
-    -
+    - LOW PRIORITY: treat each source as a different feature channel for decoding
+  b. create some initial plots for the improved results (WIP)

 codecleanup: